kubeslice-ent/egs-installation/README.md

          ```yaml
          # Global monitoring endpoint settings
          global_auto_fetch_endpoint: false               # Enable automatic fetching of monitoring endpoints globally

+         **⚠️ IMPORTANT NOTE:** It is recommended to set `global_auto_fetch_endpoint: true` for automatic endpoint discovery.
+If set to `false`, you must manually provide the Prometheus endpoints in the respective worker values section or cluster definition section.
+Ensure that worker Prometheus endpoints are accessible from the controller cluster for proper monitoring.

+         **📌 CLUSTER SETUP CONSIDERATION:** If using ClusterIP service type, this is only valid for single cluster setups.
+For multi-worker setups where worker and controller clusters are different, ClusterIP will NOT work as the controller cluster cannot access worker cluster services.
+Use NodePort, LoadBalancer, or ensure proper network connectivity between clusters.

          global_grafana_namespace: egs-monitoring        # Namespace where Grafana is globally deployed
          global_grafana_service_type: ClusterIP          # Service type for Grafana (accessible only within the cluster)
          global_grafana_service_name: prometheus-grafana # Service name for accessing Grafana globally